 §295.202.
 Definitions.

-The following words and terms, when used with these sections, shall have the following meaning.
+The following words and terms, when used in this subchapter , shall have the following meanings, unless the context clearly indicates otherwise .

 (1) Accessible surface--An interior or exterior surface painted with lead-based paint that is accessible to a young child to mouth or chew.

-(2) Accredited training program--A training program that has been accredited by the Texas Department of Health (department) to provide training for persons engaged in lead-based paint activities.
+(2) Accredited training program--A training program that has been accredited by the Department of State Health Services (department) to provide training for persons engaged in lead-based paint activities.

 (3) Act--The Texas Occupations Code, Chapter 1955.